Managing and Sharing ReSharper Settings

 Consider the illustration below.
 You can see that initially all setting layers are empty and therefore ReSharper can 'see through them' and apply the default settings:

-In fact, initially the setting layer files do not exist, they are first created whey you modify and save some setting.
-But if the setting file exists, it is still 'transparent' for all settings that are not defined in it.
+In fact, initially the settings-layer files do not exist, they are first created whey you modify and save some setting.
+But if a setting file exists, it is still 'transparent' for all setting that are not defined in it.

 Saving and overriding settings